What to Expect During Your Puppy’s First Vet Visit

 • How much exercise does my puppy need?

-• When can my puppy be spayed or neutered?
+• When should my puppy be spayed or neutered?

-• What house items are dangerous for my puppy?
+• What objects are dangerous for my puppy?

 How do vaccinations for puppies work?

-Most veterinarians administer 4 core vaccines to protect your puppy from debilitating illnesses, like canine distemper, hepatitis, parvovirus, and rabies
+Most veterinarians administer 4 core vaccines to protect your puppy from debilitating illnesses, like canine distemper, hepatitis, parvovirus, and rabies.
+The rabies vaccine is required by law in many states.

-By establishing a strong relationship with your puppy’s vet, you and your little buddy will get off on the right foot!
+Establish a strong relationship with your puppy’s vet early.
+Doing this will allow you and your little buddy to get off on the right foot!